Microbial inoculant

 Microbial inoculants, also known as soil inoculants or bioinoculants, are agricultural amendments that use beneficial rhizosphericic or endophytic microbes to promote plant health.
 Many of the microbes involved form symbiotic relationships with the target crops where both parties benefit (mutualism).
 While microbial inoculants are applied to improve plant nutrition, they can also be used to promote plant growth by stimulating plant hormone production.
 Although bacterial and fungal inoculants are common, inoculation with archaea to promote plant growth is being increasingly studied.

 Research into the benefits of inoculants in agriculture extends beyond their capacity as biofertilizers.
 Microbial inoculants can induce systemic acquired resistance (SAR) of crop species to several common crop diseases (provides resistance against pathogens).
-So far SAR has been demonstrated for powdery mildew (Blumeria graminis f. sp. hordei, Heitefuss, 2001), take-all (Gaeumannomyces graminis var. tritici, Khaosaad et al., 2007), leaf spot (Pseudomonas syringae, Ramos Solano et al., 2008) and root rot (Fusarium culmorum, Waller et al. 2005).
+So far SAR has been demonstrated for powdery mildew (Blumeria hordei, as Blumeria graminis f. sp. hordei, Heitefuss, 2001), take-all (Gaeumannomyces graminis var. tritici, Khaosaad et al., 2007), leaf spot (Pseudomonas syringae, Ramos Solano et al., 2008) and root rot (Fusarium culmorum, Waller et al. 2005).

 However, it is increasingly recognized that microbial inoculants often modify the soil microbial community (Mawarda et al., 2020).
 Additionally, recent research (2024) suggests that as few as one in nine commercial products are beneficial.
 Common problems are crop mortality, unlabeled fertilizers and non-viability (doa = dead on arrival.)
 A global study found mycorrhizal colonization to be less than 10% when commercial products are used meaning that a lot of the estimated 836 million USD spent annually on commercial inoculants could be better spent.